-For the past couple of years I have had the chance and privilege, as an early stage marketplace investor and doing M&A in this field, to work with amazing founders, from whom I have learned a lot.
+For the past couple of years, I have had the chance and privilege, as an early-stage marketplace investor and doing M&A in this field, to work with amazing founders, from whom I have learned a lot.
 Here is a non-exhaustive list of some lessons taken from my various experiences.

 It’s crucial for a marketplace founder to have a real long term vision and to be able to communicate it well.
 But knowing how and where to start is both essential and difficult.
-One of the best strategies to solve the chicken and egg problem is still to identify a specific niche for which you answer a real need and to expand later.
+One of the best strategies to solve the chicken-and-egg problem is still to identify a specific niche for which you answer a real need and to expand later.

-That being said, for some categories it’s also possible to “hack” the chicken and egg problem by “throwing” a lot of money at it.
-A good example is the food delivery space where you see early stage companies raising millions of euros to build supply and demand as fast as possible.
+That being said, for some categories, it’s also possible to “hack” the chicken and egg problem by “throwing” a lot of money at it.
+A good example is the food delivery space, where you see early-stage companies raising millions of euros to build supply and demand as fast as possible.
 But beware, as it doesn’t necessarily guarantee healthy unit economics once it scales.
 The assumption here is that once initial liquidity has been reached, network effects will kick in, acquisition costs will go down and unit economics become healthier over time (more on that below).

 One of the key lessons learned regarding marketplace metrics is the behavior of customer acquisition cost (CAC) over time.
-As previously mentioned, in a classic marketplace scenario the “early” unit economics (once you start with paid marketing) usually don’t make a lot of sense: CAC often exceeds Gross Margin (negative contribution margin after variable marketing cost).
-Because of that you might draw the potentially misleading conclusion that it is impossible to build a healthy, sustainable business in your category.
+As previously mentioned, in a classic marketplace scenario, the “early” unit economics (once you start with paid marketing) usually don’t make a lot of sense: CAC often exceeds Gross Margin (negative contribution margin after variable marketing cost).
+Because of that, you might draw the potentially misleading conclusion that it is impossible to build a healthy, sustainable business in your category.

 This is why some companies try to “leapfrog” this stage by pouring a lot of (VC-)money into marketing early on in order to hit critical mass as soon as possible and see how sustainable CACs / Unit Economics evolve.
-It’s therefore essential to monitor how CAC and Unit Economics develop over time: if CAC are trending downwards, i.e. becoming healthier over time, it’s fine to accept “unhealthy” CAC at the very beginning.
+It’s therefore essential to monitor how CAC and Unit Economics develop over time: if CAC is trending downwards, i.e. becoming healthier over time, it’s fine to accept “unhealthy” CAC at the very beginning.

 You need to invest in order to build up the network, i.e. get supply and demand on your platform and achieve critical mass.
-This is to be seen as a long-term investment into a well functioning, sustainable marketplace with a long-term competitive advantage.
+This is to be seen as a long-term investment into a well-functioning, sustainable marketplace with a long-term competitive advantage.